bsidemyself/Villainous-Lair/README.md

 ![Imgur Image](https://i.imgur.com/RSSA8sq.jpg)

+Click [here](https://bsidemyself.github.io/Villainous-Lair/) to be redirected to Villainous Lair!

 ## User Story
  AS a D&D fan
 I want to to learn more about the fantasy world, be able to make a random character, and find the nearest game/hobby store